Falklands War: United Kingdom

 Thirty-three of the British Army's dead came from the Welsh Guards (32 of whom died on the RFA Sir Galahad in the Bluff Cove Air Attacks), 21 from the 3rd Battalion, the Parachute Regiment, 18 from the 2nd Battalion, the Parachute Regiment, 19 from the Special Air Service, 3 each from Royal Signals and Royal Army Medical Corps and 8 from each of the Scots Guards and Royal Engineers.
 The 1st battalion/7th Duke of Edinburgh's Own Gurkha Rifles lost one man.

-Civilians
+Civilians and environment

 Two civilians, Doreen Bonner and Susan Whitley, were accidentally killed by British shelling during the night of 12 June.
 A third civilian, Mary Goodwin, was severely injured and died on 14 June.
 It was also reported that HMS Brilliant, on an anti-submarine patrol, detected and torpedoed three whales by accident.